“My LinkedIn news feed is full of crap, is there a solution?”

 3. Hide people and updates

-It’s so easy to hide people… so if they’re annoying you, hover to the right and hit hide.
-It doesn’t impact on them negatively, it simply stops their updates appearing in your news feed.
+2014: It’s so easy to hide people… so if they’re annoying you, hover to the right and hit hide.
+It doesn’t affect on them negatively, it simply stops their updates appearing in your news feed.
 Even sponsored updates!

 4. Remove the worst offenders

 There is nothing wrong with removing an annoying connection – and they won’t be notified!
 There are two ways to remove a connection.

 In 2014, you could do this without clicking onto their profile – but sadly now in 2021, it appears you’ll need to go to their profile and remove the connection under ‘More’

 Back in 2014, I wrote:

 I used to love LinkedIn Today and I used to find it a hub of great news, from around 500 global sources, for sharing and commenting on.
 Not anymore.
 Pulse is mostly full of influencer posts and just 40 outside publishers are included.

 I’ve just un-followed all channels and influencers and it’s like a breath of fresh air.
 Now Pulse offers up outside links instead of just LinkedIn content.
 LinkedIn promotes their posts over others in your feed because they want to encourage you to blog on their platform as they try and increase engagement.
 And I can always go into Pulse by my own choice if I think I am missing anything.

 Now in 2021, I barely remember what that was!